mad-java-ent-f20/Init-to-Commit-Wedding-Planner/WeeklyReflection.md

  Thought about adding wedding registry to the app.
 Might add later if time permits as it would be a great add on.

+### Week 4

+* Researched more on design for indie project
+* Need to pick a professional development topic!!!